 Students eligible to receive assistantships must be enrolled full-time.
 Assistantships typically require 20 hours of work per week beyond classes and field placements.
 Assistantships are given to students usually for one academic year and will pay for the full tuition cost, not including student activity fees.
 With an assistantship, students may work with faculty on current research projects, provide assistance in an academic department or teach a course.
 At present there is no centralized tracking of GA opportunities.
 Students typically respond to postings on campus, send resumes to various academic units or check with Career Services.

 Each year the UB Alumni Association awards three types of scholarships to deserving UB students.
-Learn more and apply for the Willie R. Evans Legacy Scholarship, the Alumnae Scholarship and the J. Scott Fleming Scholarship.
-Applications are accepted Jan.
-1 through June 30.
+Learn more and apply for the Willie R. Evans UBAA Legacy Scholarship, the Alumnae Scholarship and the J. Scott Fleming Merit Scholarship.
+Applications are due by November 30.

 Looking for a fabulous summer fellowship opportunity?
 Interested in working with a WNY organization to tackle societal issues?
-If you are an advanced year MSW student (as of summer 2018) and looking for a paid (modest stipend) summer opportunity at a mission-driven organization, this may be the right opportunity for you!
+If you are an advanced year MSW student and looking for a paid (modest stipend) summer opportunity at a mission-driven organization, this may be the right opportunity for you!

 The fellowship is an 8-wk, full-time program, during which students will explore and implement innovative solutions in eight local organizations.
 Two students – one MSW student and one student from the School of Management – will be co-placed at each location.
 You will receive credit for a 3-credit elective, your tuition and fees for the course will be covered, and you will receive a small stipend.
 Please note that completing this Fellowship will not satisfy any field education requirement for the MSW program.

 Questions?
 Please contact Tom Ulbrich at firstname.lastname@example.org or (716) 645-7709.